 3. For sauerkraut take your chopped cabbage and place in a bowl, sprinkle with 3 Tbs. of Kosher salt.
 Wash your hands thoroughly and kneed the cabbage until it begins to wilt and has released water, this may take up to thirty minutes, but it may not.
 Place the cabbage and liquid in the half-gallon jar, if the cabbage is not covered by the liquid you will need to add some brine to the top.

-3. Boil water and add 2 Tbs. of salt to one quart of water to create your brine.
+3. Boil water and add 2 Tbs. of salt to one liter of water to create your brine.

 4. Pour your brine solution over the cucumbers and add some to the cabbage if necessary.
 Place your fermenting weights on top of each to keep the vegetables from floating to the top and then cover each with a lid.